Landon-Hodges-UTexas/Living/explanations/The Void.md

 # why the silence?

 If the void says nothing in reutrn, it's because my laptop is dead.
 My laptop is the "server" for this site, so if any request needs a backend request, my laptop has to be up and running for it to process.
 If the void responds with the *word* silence, it's because you've told it nothing new.
 Be a bit more creative next time, and maybe it'll give you something back.

+# Accreditation

+The opening "speak..." is written by yours truly, but as you read above, the response is written by an anonymous human separated by space and time.